sradley/snake-c/docs/README.md

 # snake-c
-A simple snake game written in C / an exercise in linked lists.
+An exercise in linked lists.

 ## Usage
 ```sh